etnz/logfmt/readme.md

 ```
 At 2248 ns/op, that is 445 logs per milliseconds

-Because using logfmt, you tend to group together information in less records, but richer.
+Because using logfmt, you tend to group together information in less records, but richer, I compared a single logfmt record with 4 attributes with a 3 default logs.

-Record  object is idiomatic:
+'Record' object is idiomatic:

 ```go
 log:= logfmt.Rec()